dianedouglas/JavaScript-Skeleton/README.md

 2. Install local dependencies with: `npm install && bower install`.
 3. Build the project with `gulp build`.
 4. Serve the project on the development server with `gulp serve`.
+5. Deploy by building and pushing changes to a `gh-pages` branch.

 If everything works correctly, you can enter a value into the form and then see it displayed when you submit the form along with a message that says "get started".
 If this works, that means that jQuery was correctly included and you'll also notice standard Bootstrap formatting.
 Ready to start prototyping your new project!